Understanding The Difference Between Cross Browser Testing & Responsive Testing

 However, performing live-interactive testing will definitely be time-consuming.
 What if you want to have a quick look of your website to validate browser compatibility testing?

 LambdaTest offers Screenshot testing to help you capture screenshots in bulk for your website over different desktop and mobile browsers.
 Select up to 25 configuration of your desired browser + OS configuration in a single test session.
-You can switch to mobile browsers using the toggle next to Desktop icon.
+You can switch to mobile view of website using the toggle next to Desktop icon.
 Simply, place the URL you wish to test, select your configurations and hit the Capture button.

 Screenshot testing offers a lot of cool features.
 Check out the 10 must try features of Screenshot Testing on LambdaTest.